PowershellScripts/SharePointOnline-ScriptSamples/Items Management/Attachments/List all SharePoint Online list items with attachments/description.md

 Powershell script that lists all SharePoint Online items with attachments.
 It is limited to a single list with less than 5000 items.

-It is also available on GitHub here: https://github.com/PowershellScripts/CamlQuery-examples All suggestions, code changes and improvements are welcome.
+All suggestions, code changes and improvements are welcome.